cobaltine/json-fingerprint/README.md

 ### Alternative specifications

-Most existing JSON normalization/canonicalization specifications and related implementations operate on three key aspects: data structures, values and data ordering.
+Most existing JSON normalization/canonicalization specifications, and related implementations, operate on three key aspects: data structures, values and data ordering.
 While the ordering of key-value pairs (objects) is straightforward, issues usually arise from the ordering of arrays.

 The JSON specifications, including the most recent [RFC 8259](https://tools.ietf.org/html/rfc8259), have always considered the order of array elements to be _meaningful_.
 As data gets serialized, transferred, deserialized and serialized again throughout various systems, maintaining the order of array elements becomes impractical if not impossible in many cases.
 As a consequence, this makes the creation and comparison of secure hashes of JSON data across multiple systems a complex process.